Table of contents

 - cooperates with the SRSG for Roma Issues, and provides technical support to the SRSG Support Team, notably regarding financial administration and human resources management;

 - organizes in cooperation with partners the Strasbourg World Forum for Democracy

 - follows the decisions of the European Co-ordination Forum and the Committee of Ministers with regard to the Council of Europe's relations with the World Anti-Doping Agency;

-- liaises, within its field of competence, with the external offices of the Council of Europe in close co-ordination with the Director General of Programmes;
+- liaises, within its field of competence, with the external offices of the Council of Europe in close co-ordination with the Office of the Directorate General of Programmes.